solariachip/solariachip.github.io/_posts/2026-01-24-petrichor.md

 You were born too \
 And maybe we met under a canopy \
 Swaying with the ancient ones \
-Fibers capable of binding petrified thoughts
+Posthumous fibers binding petrified thoughts

 A common chapter \
 In which one narrative nascent \